From A Wiki of Ice and Fire

 Aerys summoned the fathers of those who stood accused to court.
 All of them, and their sons, were killed, with only Ethan Glover as survivor.
 Rickard Stark arrived with two hundred of his best men, yet none of them would ever return north.
 Rickard demanded a trial by battle, a request that the King granted him.
 Aerys declared fire to be the champion of House Targaryen, and had Rickard, who had dressed in his armor, suspended from the rafters in the throne room.
 Next, the king had his pyromancers, Rossart amongst them, kindle a blaze beneath the Lord of Winterfell.

 Brandon Stark was brought in as well, and placed in a Tyroshi strangling device.
-A longsword placed just outside of his reach, Brandon strangled himself in an attampt to reach the sword and safe his father, while Lord Rickard cooked in his armor.
+A longsword placed just outside of his reach, Brandon strangled himself in an attampt to reach the sword and save his father, while Lord Rickard cooked in his armor.

 Next, Aerys called for the heads of Robert Baratheon, Lyanna's betrothed, and Eddard Stark, now the Lord of Winterfell, after the deaths of his father and older brother.
 Robert and Eddard were in the Eyrie, however, and Jon Arryn refused to oblige.
 Instead, he raised his banners in revolt.
 This act is seen as the start of the war, which would last "close to a year".